How to Write a Eulogy With Only One Day Before the Funeral

 - Write the worst possible version first.
 Give yourself permission to write something terrible.
 Once the pressure to be good is gone, the real words tend to show up.

 If you are truly stuck and the clock is ticking, you do not have to do this alone.
-EulogyCraft can turn a few memories into three complete eulogies delivered to your inbox in minutes.
-Some people use one as-is.
+EulogyCraft can turn a few memories into a complete eulogy delivered to your inbox in minutes.
+Some people use it as-is.
 Others use it as a starting point and add their own words.
 Either way, you will have something ready for tomorrow.

 How do you prepare to deliver it tomorrow?